cyberark/secretless-broker/README.md

 * Where to get credentials for incoming connections
 * The location of the target service (eg where to send requests)

-Secretless Broker uses the protocol given in the service configuration to determine which [Service Authenticator](#service-authenticators) should process the connection request.
+Secretless Broker uses the protocol given in the service configuration to determine which [Service Connectors](#service-connectors) should process the connection request.
 Secretless retrieves any required credentials, revises the connection request to inject the valid authentication credentials, negotiates the authentication handshake with the target service, and then transparently streams data between the client and service.

 A sample service configuration for PostgreSQL is below: